nonso-uj/dictionary/README.md

 # dictionary
-A dictionary app with full CRUD ability built with flask, AJAX, JavaScript, HTML and CSS
+A dictionary app with full CRUD ability built with flask, jQuery, AJAX, JavaScript, HTML and CSS